+Access

-UEFI Variable Access Provides varying degrees of securing UEFI variables.
+Provides varying degrees of securing UEFI variables.
 When set to Standard (the default), UEFI variables are accessible in the operating system per the UEFI specification.
-When set to Controlled, selected UEFI variables are protected in the environment and new UEFI boot entries are forced to be at the end of the current boot order.
+When set to Controlled, selected UEFI variables are protected in the operating system per the UEFI heat entries are forced to be at the end of the current heat order.